Cybersecurity

 • Review insurance policies to determine if there is coverage for such losses and consider claim depending on the size of the loss and your deductible.

 Cybersecurity is everyone’s job.
-Professionals in Finance and Administration, Legal, Human Resources, and IT must work together to develop robust cybersecurity policies that integrate technology with people and processes.
+Professionals in Finance, Administration, Legal, Human Resources, and IT must work together to develop robust cybersecurity policies that integrate technology with people and processes.

 The Center for Internet Security (CIS) is a community-driven non-profit organization, and home to MS-ISAC.
 CIS provides information technology and cybersecurity sample policy templates, best practices for securing IT systems, and data and technical resources for IT professionals.